Lumbago With Sciatica: Treating The Pain

 A: There are various ways to treat this problem.
 One of the most common treatments is taking an anti-inflammatory medication such as ibuprofen or naproxen.
 In addition, physical therapy is also very effective.

 A: Most cases of sciatica start with a sharp pain in the lower back that can radiate down the leg.
-There are also usually tenderness and muscle spasms in the low back.
+There are also usually tenderness and muscle spasms in the lower back.
 When the problem occurs on both sides, it is known as sciatica.
-Lumbago is a generic term for lower back pain that is not caused by injury.
+Lumbago is a generic term for lower back pain not caused by injury.
 An injury may cause it, but not all injuries cause lumbago.
 Some people develop chronic lumbago without an injury causing the pain.

 Q: How does a person know when to go to the doctor?

 A: A chiropractor can be beneficial for treating Lumbago and Sciatica.
-They can perform exercises to strengthen the muscles in the lower back and the leg that supports the spine.
+They can perform exercises to strengthen the muscles in the lower back and the leg that support the spine.
 An exercise program also will help to prevent the recurrence of these problems.

 Q: How can a person know if a chiropractor is qualified?